0BAB1/HOLY_CORE_COURSE/tutorial.md

 //...
 ```

-and we add these test case to our cpu testbench :
+And we add these tests cases to our *CPU* testbench :

 ```python
 # test_cpu.py